How can I find work if I don’t speak English well?

 Enhanced Language Training (ELT)

 ELT programs can give you language training to help you find a job that matches your skills and qualifications.
 Many ELT programs also offer mentorship and work placements.
-Work placements can help you network, and give you Canadian-experience to put on your resume.
+Work placements can help build your network and give experience in your profession or trade to put on your resume.

 To find a local ELT program, go to Services Near Me and search for "ELT" in your area.